 In 2006, Hamas won a majority in the Legislative Council Elections.
 Since then a fractured relationship between the two factions has led to violence, with Hamas seizing control of Gaza in 2007.

-7. Over 400,000 Jewish settlers are living in West Bank settlements
+7. Excluding East Jerusalem, over 400,000 Jewish settlers are living in West Bank settlements

-The issue of Jewish settlements is one of the main roadblocks to peace in the region.
-President Abas has previously said that peace talks will not be held unless the building of settlements halts.
+The issue of Jewish settlements is one of the main roadblocks to peace in the region, with many Palestinians forced from their homes as Israeli settlers are moved in.
+Palestinian President Abas previously stated that peace talks will not be held unless the building of settlements halts.

 8. The Clinton talks were the closest both sides have come to forging peace – yet they failed